burrbull/magsite-template/diss/diss_en.md

 <div class="cntr"><img src="images/1c6c597f67b449d5.png" name="Figure 4" hspace="12" width="426" height="270">
 </img></div>
-<p class="cntr"> Figure 4.
+<p class="imgcaption"> Figure 4.
 Structural diagram of an autonomous solar power plant</p>

 The parameters of the solar power plant elements (type and number of photovoltaic converters, battery capacity, inverter power), and, accordingly, its cost depend on many factors: the composition of the electrical load, average daily power consumption, the nature of the solar power plant operation (seasonal or year-round), the average monthly arrival of solar radiation and the number of consecutive days without sun at the place of installation of photovoltaic modules, systems for orienting solar panels to the sun and some other factors.